mirsella/tokenuze/README.md

 # Tokenuze

-Tokenuze is a Zig CLI that summarizes OpenAI Codex, Gemini, Claude, Opencode, and (when available at build time) Zed session usage.
-It scans `~/.codex/sessions`, `~/.gemini/tmp`, `~/.claude/projects`, `~/.local/share/opencode/storage/session`, and `~/.local/share/zed/threads/threads.db`, aggregates token counts per day and per model, and reports pricing using either the live LiteLLM pricing manifest or local fallbacks.
+Tokenuze is a Zig CLI that summarizes OpenAI Codex, Gemini, Claude, Opencode, Zed, and Crush session usage.
+It scans `~/.codex/sessions`, `~/.gemini/tmp`, `~/.claude/projects`, `~/.local/share/opencode/storage/session`, `~/.local/share/zed/threads/threads.db`, and `.crush/crush.db`, aggregates token counts per day and per model, and reports pricing using either the live LiteLLM pricing manifest or local fallbacks.
 Output is rendered as a ccusage-style table by default (or compact JSON with `--json`), making it easy to feed into dashboards or further scripts.

 ## Requirements
 - Zig 0.16.0-dev.1456+16fc083f2 (for building from source)